10 Secrets of Excellent Communicators

 Use a Feedback Loop

-Say, "here is what I heard you say" and repeat the gist of the content of the message that you received from the other person’s communication.
-Don’t ascribe meaning to your coworker’s communication.
-You are using a feedback loop to check your understanding and to make sure you shared meaning.
+Saying "here is what I heard you say" and repeating the gist of the content of the message that they received from the other person’s communication uses a feedback loop to check their understanding and to make sure they are experiencing shared meaning.

-When you check your understanding, you avoid miscommunication and misunderstanding.
-You circumvent hard feelings and protracted explanations about what your coworker meant.
+When they check their understanding, communicators avoid miscommunication and misunderstanding, circumventing hard feelings and protracted explanations about what their subject meant.

 Nonverbal communication is a powerful voice in any interaction.
-The voice tonality, body language, and facial expressions speak more loudly than the verbal communication (sending) or the actual words in many communication exchanges.
-Your coworker’s posture, how he holds the whiteboard marker, and his distance from you as he speaks are all powerful messengers.
+The voice tonality, body language, and facial expressions speak more loudly than verbal communication or the actual words in many communication exchanges.

 Watch for Patterns, Inconsistencies, and Consistencies

-You need to take responsibility for owning your own emotional reactions.
-Use "I" messages to demonstrate that you know that you are responsible for the reaction.
+Good communicators take responsibility for owning their own emotional reactions.
+They use "I" messages to demonstrate that they know that they are responsible for the reaction.
 For example: "You really messed up that customer interaction" is much less effective and honest than, "I was upset watching you interact with that customer for these reasons…"

-If you are going to say anything critical or controversial, or if you're angry or emotional, wait 24 hours before you say it, send it, or post it to see if you still feel that way.
+If communicators feel they are going to say anything critical or controversial, they try and wait 24 hours before they say it, send it, or post it to see if they still feel that way the next day.
 Pausing before communicating is an under-appreciated skill of great communicators.
-You don’t need to communicate what you think or feel immediately.
-In fact, your communication will be more powerful and thoughtful if you allow the circumstances to marinate for a period of time.
+In fact, communication will be more powerful and thoughtful if the circumstances are allowed to marinate for a longer period of time.

 It is not enough to be a good listener and to draw out the other person’s opinions.
-They will not level with you or share their real thoughts if they do not trust them.
+They will not level with communicators or share their real thoughts if they do not trust them.
 You gain trust in your everyday interactions with people when you tell the truth—even when it’s difficult.
 When communicators consistently exhibit integrity and trustworthiness in their daily interpersonal conversations and actions, they build their communicating abilities even further.